Diamond Viewpoint: WiMAX's

 Recognizing that information and technology shape market dynamics,

-Diamond's small teams of experts work across functional and organizational
+Diamond's small teams of experts work across functional and

 boundaries to improve growth and profitability.
-Since the greatest value in
+Since the greatest value

 a strategy, and its highest risk, resides in its implementation, Diamond